One-step secant backpropagation

 Initial step size in interval location step

-Parameter to avoid small reductions in performance, usually
+Parameter to avoid small reductions in performance, usually set to

 Lower limit on change in step size